 Please also note that all material will be reviewed and assessed digitally and, as part of the shortlisting process, an external representative will be reviewing submitted applications.

 A generous donation from The Julie-Ann Macqueen Trust will fund a Postgraduate Research Social Work scholarship for students whose research focuses on one-parent families.

-One award covering tuition fees for a MSc by Research at the Home/EU fee rate, a maintenance stipend of £14,000 is on offer to applicants for the MSc by Research in Social and Political Science.
+One award covering tuition fees for a MSc by Research at the Home/EU fee rate, and a maintenance stipend of £14,000 is on offer to applicants for the MSc by Research in Social and Political Science.

 Students liable to pay international fees may combine the Macqueen Scholarship with other Scholarships to cover all fee costs.